 - ¼ teaspoon ground chipotle powder

-- In a 5-6 quart heavy pot heat olive oil over medium heat; add onion and cook until soft and translucent.
-Add garlic and cook another minute, stirring so garlic does not burn.
-Add all spices and herbs.
-Cook for 3-4 minutes until the spices release their oils and fragrance, stirring occasionally.
+- In a 5 1/2-6 quart heavy pot heat olive oil over medium low heat; add onion and cook until soft and translucent, 3-4 minutes.
+Add the garlic and cook another 30 seconds stirring.
+Do not let the garlic burn.
+Add all spices and oregano and stir for 1 minute.
+Add a 1/3 cup of water to the pot to help the spices release their flavors and aroma.

-- Add carrots and cook until they are softened when pierced with the tip of a paring knife.
-Add the zucchini, yellow squash, tomatoes and beans.
-Add 3/4 teaspoon of sea salt.
-Cover the pot, turn the heat to low and simmer until all vegetables are soft and flavors have blended, about 30 minutes.
-Remove the lid and check the chili.
-If you want it thicker simmer for a few more minutes with the lid off.
-Taste and season with additional salt and pepper to your taste.
+- Stir in carrots and put a lid on the pot.
+Cook until carrots are softened when pierced with the tip of a paring knife, about 5 minutes.
+Remove the lid, add the zucchini, yellow squash, tomatoes and beans.
+Add half of the tomato juices plus the sea salt and pepper.
+Cover the pot, turn the heat to low and simmer until all vegetables are soft and flavors have blended, 20-30 minutes.
+Remove the lid and stir the chili.
+If you want the chili juicer, add the rest of the tomato juices and simmer for a few more minutes.
 Garnish as desired and serve hot.